 Walter White’s House

+One of the main stops on a Breaking Bad Albuquerque tour is Walter White’s house.
 The two owners sit outside the house all day, every day so don’t make this an extended stop.
 Their anger is understandable when you know that people have thrown pizza up on to their roof and tried to peer inside.
 Only the exterior was used in Breaking Bad and, although it’s been painted since, you should recognise it pretty clearly.

 If you drive past slowly as we did you should get away without any abuse thrown at you.